indolem/indolem/summarization_indosum/README.md

 Our experiment is based on [Liu and Lapata (2018)](https://arxiv.org/abs/1908.08345) framework with three BERT models: IndoBERT, malayBERT, and mBERT.

 ## Requirements
+Tested with below configuration.
+Higher torch version is not suitable for [PreSumm](https://github.com/nlpyang/PreSumm).
 ```
+python==3.7.6
 torch==1.1.0
 torchvision==0.8.1
 transformers==3.0.0